garrardkitchen/resume/content/blog/principles.md

 if (firstname = null)
 ```

-A .NET Compiler is more than happy allowing this above syntax, as after all, it's an **assignment operator** and not a **equality operator** as in above in the **class constructor**.
+A .NET Compiler is more than happy allowing this above syntax, as, after all, it's an **assignment operator** and not a **equality operator** as in above in the **class constructor**.
 By switching these around, you're making a positive pattern changing and _should_ avoid making this silly mistake again.

 ## [Do no more]()